Diflucan (Fluconazole)

 Used For

-treating certain fungal and yeast infections
+Treatment of certain fungal and yeast infections

 How Taken

-oral capsules or suspension, once daily
+Oral capsules or suspension, typically once daily

 What Is Diflucan Used For?